Compensation for negligent accountancy advice

 - We acted for a charity against their accountant when they failed to identify systematic fraud on behalf of an employee of the charity when undertaking an audit.

 - We acted for a company against their accountant when they failed to advise on the tax position when selling a piece of commercial real estate.

-For more information regarding accountant negligence claims, please contact a member of our Professional Negligence Claims team in Derby, Leicester or Nottingham via email or call 0800 024 1976 for a guaranteed response.
+For more information regarding accountant negligence claims, please contact a member of our Professional Negligence Claims team in Derby, Leicester or Nottingham via our online enquiry form or call 0800 024 1976 for a guaranteed response.